yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ---
-title:Restarting and attaching to containers
+title: Restarting and attaching to containers
 ---
 ## Learning objectives
-In this example you will learn:
+In this session you will be able to learn:
 - how to connect to a running container
 - how to install a package inside container

 ## Attaching to your container

-If you want to go into a container to execute some command you can use the following docker option:
+If you want to go into a container to execute some ad-hoc commands you can use the following docker option:
 - ``exec`` Executing another process inside the container.
 This could be a shell, or a script of some sort.

 > NOTE: